 The orientation sessions are designed to help the student to settle into university life and the new environment as quickly and easily as possible.
 The programme also includes guided tours of the campus, and a historical walking tour of Galway city usually takes place on the Saturday following the main orientation session.

-All new Erasmus students are strongly advised to attend the Orientation Programme.
-On Day 2, some of the larger academic departments provide introductory talks about academic matters which are of relevance to overseas students.
-You can find details of the next Orientation Programme by clicking here.
+All students are strongly advised to attend the Orientation Programme.
+On Day 2, some of the larger academic departments provide introductory talks which cover academic matters of relevance to overseas students.
+You can find details of the most recent Orientation Programme by clicking here.

 Knowledge of English